 A bean to cup machine on the other hand, grinds the beans within the machine and extracts the shot, the milk is also prepared inside the machine and they are automatically poured into the cup and mixed.

 It is evident a bean to cup machine cuts out the need for a skilled barista, at the push of a button we are presented with a drink.
 Although this may be a much easier method to produce a coffee, is this a better product and are we actually going to enjoy the resulting drink?
-A huge issue with these machines is the quality that is produced.
-Often the ingredients are sat for long periods and freshness can be an issue.
-Also, bean to cup machines can be expensive comparatively, not only to buy but also to maintain.
-There is a complicated computer on board and lots of tubes and wires.
-These mean that something is more likely to go wrong and again this may incur high costs of repair.
+A huge issue with bean to cup machines used to be the quality that is produced.

-Another problem could be that we are not impressing our customers.
 How would you feel going into a coffee shop and the 'barista' presses a button and out comes a drink?
 The fact is we are not celebrating the art and beauty that is coffee in using a bean to cup machine.
 The more knowledgeable our customer base is becoming, the more they want to get involved and ask questions and see how their drink is produced.
 We want them to appreciate the skill required to produce a stunning coffee, it heightens their experience as a customer and they will remember that beautiful art that topped their drink.
 This is why we feel traditional machines are the right choice for coffee shops.

-In addition, an issue with bean to cup machines is that we are unable to customise the drink for our customer.
-The machine is pre-set to deliver a set amount of coffee and milk to make the drink required.
+Bean to cup machines are pre-set to deliver a set amount of coffee and milk to make the drink required.
 If I were to order a half shot latte, or wanted a wet cappuccino, an espresso machine with a skilled barista would be able to meet my needs as a customer.
-A bean to cup would not allow for my personal preference, you wouldn't be giving me what I wanted.
+A bean to cup would not allow for my personal preference although many automatic machines now come with many recipes and options.

 Why the need for flushing the group head should be an important part of your routine.